-Wherever you finish your ski day on the mountain you’re never far away from live music, dancing on tables, a magnum of rosé, DJ sets or simply a quiet spot to relax.
+Wherever you finish your ski day on the mountain you’re never far away from live music, dancing on tables, a magnum of rosé, DJ sets, or simply a quiet spot to relax.

-Keeping reading to find out where to apres ski in Courchevel and The Three Valleys.
+Keep reading to find out where to apres ski in Courchevel and The Three Valleys.

 La Folie Douce

 You’ll hear it before you see it.
 La Folie Douce is the ultimate apres ski spot, an unmissable experience for anyone who visits Courchevel.

 It’s famous for putting on some of the world’s most amazing parties high up on the slopes.

 Perching on the mountainside between Courchevel and Meribel, there’s nothing quite like it with a unique mix of experiences.

 Folie Douce combines positive energies and brings generations closer to a simple vision: “have fun and enjoy.
 Everywhere and every second, there is happiness”

 Live DJs, open-air clubbing, daily shows all surrounded by the awe-inspiring mountain landscape.

 If you’re looking for some early afternoon VIP spots right on the slopes then you’re spoilt for choice.